garylirocks/quickrefs/microsoft-entra-id.markdown

   - Sign on URL - the sign-in page URL of the app

 - Configs in the app
-  - AAD login URL
+  - Entra login URL
-  - AAD identifier
+  - Entra identifier
-  - AAD logout URL
+  - Entra logout URL
-  - Signing certificate (downloaded from AAD)
+  - Signing certificate (downloaded from Entra)

-- Update URLs in AAD (get them from the app)
+- Update URLs in Entra (get them from the app)
   - Reply URL (Assertion Consumer Service URL)
   - Sign on URL